 What is 'native title'?

-Native title describes the rights which Aboriginal people have to land and waters according to their customary laws, but viewed from and recognised by, the Australian legal system.
+Native title legally recognises the traditional communal, group or individual rights and interests to land and waters of Aboriginal people, but viewed from and recognised by, the Australian legal system.

 You can think of native title as a bridge between customary Aboriginal laws, which have existed for many thousands of years, and white Australian laws defined and observed by the invading British people.

 Native title and land rights are often used synonymously.
-While native title is an entitlement to land it does not cover the rights to that land.
+But while native title is an entitlement to land, it does not cover the rights to that land.
 (See comparison of native title and land rights for more detail.)

 What sort of evidence do claimants need?